 The video book won the first eBook award at the international book fair in Frankfurt in 2014.
-The app “Carl Lutz – The forgotten hero” combines exclusive video statements of survivors, interactive graphics, photo material (partly made by Lutz himself), and extended text to tell the story of this outstanding Swiss Diplomat is – till today – less known.
+The app “Carl Lutz – The forgotten hero” combines exclusive video statements of survivors, interactive graphics, photo material (partly made by Lutz himself), and extended text to tell the story of this outstanding Swiss Diplomat who is – till today – less known.

 As a collector and researcher of historical passports & Holocaust protection letters, I can say the part of the “SCHUTZPASS (PROTECTION LETTER) SYSTEM” is most interesting and well explained even this topic is, of course, just a small part of the whole story.
 But I also learned some new facts about Lutz’s actions in Budapest.
-E.g., Lutz prevented the killings of Jews on Budapest’s streets by the Fascist Hungarian Templers and saved a serious shot wounded woman from the river Danube.
+E.g., Lutz prevented the killings of Jews on Budapest’s streets by the Fascist Hungarian Templers and saved a seriously shot wounded woman from the river Danube.

 By the way, I met once with György Vamos, who is seen in the video, at the GLASS HOUSE in Budapest while I showed him some of my just acquired LUTZ and LANGLET SCHUTZPÄSSE (PROTECTION LETTERS).
-Later on, I sent him copies for the GLASSHOUSE archive.
+Later on, I sent him copies of the GLASSHOUSE archive.